-Color the Rainbow with Freda Frog is a short and fun story that will help children learn to recognize the colors of the rainbow, in this case primary and secondary colors.
-After reading the online story you can play this game.
+Color the Rainbow with Freda Frog is a short and fun story that will help children learn to recognize the colors of the rainbow, in this case primary and secondary colors. [requires Adobe Flash Player] After reading the online story you can play this game.

 Each image is in color and black & white - keep these images together when cutting the cards.

-1. Show child the color image side first, ask what color and what is the name of the object.
+- Show the color image side first, ask what color and what is the name of the object.

-1. Encourage child to color the images to match the one next to it.
+Coloring: Encourage child to color the images to match the one next to it

 Cut the matching images and play a game of match.
 Turn all of the cards face down.
 Turn over 2 cards.
 If you turn over a picture card and it is the correct color card, you have a match.
 Take these cards away.
 Turn 2 of the remaining cards over.
 If they are not a match turn back facedown, and try again until all matches have been made.

 Staple on the upper left corner placing the primary color first, follwed by secondary colors.